Study Abroad in Santiago

 Every CIEE semester program has frequent cultural excursions uniquely designed to complement the program’s academics and enhance students’ cultural immersion.
 In Santiago, past excursions have included:

-- Day trips to nearby towns Curacaví and Pomaire, known for their crafts and cuisine
+- Day trips to nearby towns Curacaví and Pomaire, known for their crafts and cuisine, where students participate in cuisine and crafts workshops

-- Weekend trips to Huilo-Huilo or the San Pedro de Atacama Desert
+- Weekend trips to Huilo-Huilo, the islands of Chiloe or the San Pedro de Atacama Desert

 CIEE Santiago

-Built into the core of the city, the CIEE Santiago center boasts spacious classrooms, a comfortable lounge, quiet study areas, and common spaces to do coursework and get to know fellow students.
-Students can enjoy nearby parks, cafés and restaurants, shops, and much more surrounded by the beauty of the Cerro San Cristobal Hill.
+The CIEE Santiago center boasts spacious classrooms, a comfortable lounge, quiet study areas, and common spaces to do coursework and get to know fellow students.

 Universidad de Chile